Ns-Dev64/GymWebsite-full-stack-/README.md

    ```

 5. **Access the Website**:
-   Open your web browser and navigate to `http://localhost:8000` to access the Gym Website.
+   Open your web browser and navigate to `http://localhost:8000` to access GymWebsite.

 ## Contributing